 This archipelago off the coast of Panama is best visited on a multi-day sailing or boat trip, beginning in either Cartagena or Panama City, and ending in the opposite.
 You’ll eat fresh seafood, swim in the clearest waters you’ve ever seen, drink rum on the beach, and meet the indigenous Kuna people who call these islands home.

 If you’re planning on traveling in both Central and South American, your only options for crossing between the 2 continents is by plane or boat.
 An undeveloped stretch of swampland and mountainous rainforest, called The Darién Gap, lies between Panama and Colombia and makes it virtually impossible to cross between the two countries by land.
 Taking a flight is quicker, but you’ll miss out on an adventure of a lifetime – one that will undoubtedly be a highlight of your travels in this region!
+This is undoubtably one of the best Cartagena boat trips to take!

-The Best Things to do Near Cartagena
+Final Words on The Best Things to do Near Cartagena

 We hope we’ve given you a great list of things to do near Cartagena and some ideas of how and where to spend time close to the city.
 Did we miss your favourite place?
 Or do you recommend other spots in the region?
 Let us know – and don’t forget to check out the great supporting articles from our fellow travellers who helped us put together this article on the top day trips from Cartagena!